BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Completed To-dos ✔️

 - ~~Add some descriptions that *you need to select a somewhat opaque transparency in order to colorize (theme) your minimap*~~
+- ~~Audit 'when' clauses in package.json in response to upcoming changes noted in VS Code v1.76.~~
 - ~~Allow user to quickly turn on/off minimap transparency using extension setting checkbox~~
 - ~~Analyze code performance to find potential refactoring or optimization opportunities~~
 - ~~Consider removing extension walkthrough, as it works out-of-the-box~~